Run

 PREPARED

-The experiment was prepared and all agents are ready to execute the needed actions.
+The experiment is prepared, all preflight checks were successful, and agents are ready to execute the needed actions.

 RUNNING